Farmer–Labor Party: National Farmer–Labor Party

 The demise of the Federated Farmer–Labor Party did not mean an end to the Farmer–Labor Party movement, however.
 The regular Farmer–Labor Party continued to exist at the state level, with state and local organizations in Minnesota, Colorado, Utah, Illinois, Kentucky, Montana, New York, Pennsylvania, Oklahoma, Missouri, Washington, the Dakotas, and elsewhere.
 The national organization continued under the leadership of National Chairman W.M.
 Piggott and National Secretary Bert Miller.
 The group's 1920 Presidential candidate, Parley Parker Christensen, attended the Dec.
 12, 1924, meeting of the National Committee of the Conference for Progressive Political Action and was made a member of the committee of arrangements for the CPPA's forthcoming February 21–22, 1925, conference.
 A Convention of the loyal members of the Farmer–Labor Party was called for that same time and place, where it aimed to cooperate with the CPPA in the formation of a labor party.

 There were subsequent attempts to reconstitute a national Farmer–Labor Party into the 1930s, without the participation of either the CPUSA or the Socialist Party.
 Frank Webb was the remnant party's presidential candidate in 1928.
-For the 1932 presidential election, Webb was initially renominated before being removed; after Huey Long refused the party's overtures, Jacob Coxey campaigned as the Farmer–Labor Party candidate in a few states.
+For the 1932 presidential election, Webb was initially renominated at the party's 1932 nominating convention before being removed; after Huey Long refused the party's overtures, Jacob Coxey campaigned as the Farmer–Labor Party candidate in a few states.
 In neither election did the party receive more than 8,000 votes.